 Performance review management needs an overhaul.
-Are check-ins the way forward in 2017?
+Are check-ins the way forward?

 Hailed as the most despised process by both employee and managers alike, the performance review process is the most disliked activity for line managers.
 This is due to validity of the process and questions on whether or not performance management and performance appraisals are effective; not to mention the potentially tense environment that could arise if views on performance differ between employee and manager.